inventorpradhap/inventorpradhap/README.md

 - 👋 Hi, I’m @inventorpradhap
 - 👀 I’m interested in ...
 Innovation
 - 🌱 I’m currently learning ...
-Matlab, Embedded Sysytem
+Matlab, Embedded Sysytem, Model Based Developer
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... x.com/inventorpradhap

 <!---
 inventorpradhap/inventorpradhap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.